MelodicXP/restaurant-delivery-service/README.md

 #### `.env` requirements (where applicable)

-NAMESPACE_URL='yourURL/caps'
+NAMESPACE_URL='yourURL/rds'
+CUSTOMER_INFO={"name": "FirstName LastName", "address": "123 Nowhere St, FL"}

 #### How to initialize/run your application (where applicable)

 - e.g. node index.js on each file, start in this order:

         1. server
-        2. customers
         2. restaurant
+        2. driver
-        3. driver
+        3. customer

 #### How to use your library (where applicable)